Siol nan Gaidheal

 Siol nan Gaidheal is not in any way homophobic and does not attempt to portray itself as such – or indeed to be “extreme right-wing”, as our critics will always imply.
 What matters more to us than anything else, and angers us more than anything else is the destruction of our heritage and culture and the ignoring of our history in favour of an all-encompassing British and world history.
 What any Scottish nationalist or ultra-nationalist will instinctively tell you is that only with a growing knowledge of all of our country’s proud past, the injustices of our present and the hope for the future will we step towards a re-awakening and rebirth of our country and people – certainly not through the promotion of homosexuality.

 It may of course be that certain “closet” gays in politics would love this act to be repealed, and have probably been the ones pushing it through in their “smoke-filled” back rooms.
 Blair’s government consists of little more than closet homosexuals, crooks, liars, kerb-crawlers, drink-drivers, corrupt ministers sons trying to sell influence (with the support of their father), and control freaks – all-round amateurs.
 One might say, “Give the parliament a chance!”
 It doesn’t take someone with half a brain to see that that is not the way to carry out government business!
 When the Tories were in, Labour was calling for their heads on a plate, yet it is “with great reluctance” that Dewar lets his sleazy cohorts go.
 However, the old adage will always apply with the Labour party – “Don’t do as I do but do as I say”.
 As long as a Labour unionist government is in power with its political culture of patronage and loyalty to minority groups and political correctness, the ordinary people of this country will always come second place.
-Only with a nationalist government that cares for its people as well as the country – for its homeless, its unemployed, its sick, needy and vulnerable – will any work get done.
+Only with a nationalist government that cares for its people as well as the country – for its homeless, its unemployed, its sick, needy and vulnerable, in fact, all those marginalised by 'society' for whatever reason – will any work get done.
 It is high time that the North British Unionist Labour Party got its act together and their priorities right.

 |Return to Education||Return to Index|